officialisaaczhang/PDC_Identifier_Generator_V2/README.md

 Add Item -> Tag Item type "PDC_identifer / PDC Flag" -> It is recommanded to use a single letter Header name and set Width to "1"
 Left/Right Button "PDC_identifier / Set Status"

-*For older version of ES: Click F on the Departure List and check the PDC box
+*For older version of ES: Click F on the Departure List and check the box named with Header name.

 To Use: